CityOfNewYork/nyco-patterns/src/utilities/track/track.md

       = '  {"event": "track-click"}\n';
       = ']);\n';

-p This uses the <code>.matches()</code> method which will require a polyfill for IE11 (and other older browser) support.
+This uses the <code>.matches()</code> method which will require a polyfill for IE11 (and other older browser) support.
 The utility does not ship with a polyfill by default.
 See <a href='https://polyfill.io/v2/docs/features/#Element_prototype_matches'>Element Prototype Matches on MDN</a> for a suitable polyfill.